data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 visualization is also a great way to explore related curiosities.
 You may surprise yourself with what you find when visualizing your datasets.
-You might come up with more interesting hypotheses, find that your initial hypothesis requires more data transformation, or find interesting subsets of the data--we saw a little of that in the surprisingly high `mean_count` of freely associated states in the `state` column.
+You might come up with more interesting hypotheses, find that your initial hypothesis requires more data transformation, or find interesting subsets of the data---we saw a little of that in the surprisingly high `mean_count` of freely associated states in the `state` column.
 Let your curiosity and intuition drive this part of the analysis.
 It's one of the activities that makes data analysis a creative